Boavizta/boaviztapi/docs/docs/Explanations/consumption_profile.md

 Consumption profile can be given by the user or be completed.
 The completion strategy of the consumption profile is specified for each device or component when implemented.

-Consumption profile is implemented for :
+You will find the details of each of the consumption profiles in the respective components and device pages.
+Consumption profile are implemented for :

 * [CPU](../components/cpu.md)
 * [RAM](../components/ram.md)